 In recent years, the water quality of lakes has largely been maintained due to:

 However, there are still significant challenges.
-Just over half (51%) of monitored lakes in Ireland are at ‘good’ and ‘high’ ecological status, while the remainder are at less than good (49%).
-We need to act so that lakes at less than good status improve in a timely manner.
+Nationally, 557 lakes (69%) are in ‘good’ and ‘high’ ecological status, while the remainder are at less than good (31%).
+This includes both monitored and unmonitored lakes.

 Catchments.ie shares science and stories about our waters.
 This includes the Catchments Newsletter, detailed assessments for our 46 catchments and 583 subcatchments, downloadable chemistry data, and dashboards for an overview of status, pressures, impacts and objectives.